kferrone/angletron/README.md

 # Introduction

 Bootstrap and package your project with Angular 6(+) and Electron (Typescript + SASS + Hot Reload) for creating Desktop applications.

 Currently runs with:

+- NodeJS 10.11.0
 - Angular v6.1.2
 - Electron v2.0.7
 - Electron Builder v20.28.1
+- Typescript v2.9.2

 With this sample, you can :